 - Creates opportunities - the MHE encourages collaboration with health sector stakeholders and applied researchers through coursework and the practicum component

-- The MHE program is flexible for the working professional and can be completed online or as a blend of both online and on-campus formats.
+- The MHE program is flexible for the working professional and is completed online as a part-time or full-time student.

 As a student in the program, you'll be required to take ten graduate-level courses.
-The program consists of seven required courses, two elective courses and an applied professional practicum course (PHS 641) component of at least 420 hours.
+The program consists of seven required courses, two elective courses and an applied professional practicum course (HLTH 640) component of at least 420 hours.

-Click on the links below to view the course offerings and program sequence for part-time and -time students.
+Click on the links below to view the course offerings and program sequence for full-time and part-time students.
 These sequences are subject to change but can be used as reference for planning your future terms.